-Greek Government approved the project for biomass power plant2.
-September 2020. / SEE Energy News
+Greek Government approved the project for biomass power plant, SEE Energy News

 The biomass power plant will be located in Amyntaio in West Macedonia, the region hit hard with planned coal phase-out.
 Greek Government approved the project for the construction of biomass power plant with total installed capacity of 31 MW, developed by the renewable energy arm of state-controlled Public Power Corporation (PPC).

 Out of its 31 MW output, maximum of 25 MW will be delivered to the national electricity grid, while 6 MW will be used for internal consumption by PPC.
 The plant will use energy crop (miscanthus) and wood waste as fuel in equal ratio.
 Its estimated annual electricity generation is 186 GWh.